n-a-z/books-cpt/README.md

 Custom JavaScript file is located in assets/js/scripts.js.

 ## CPT and Taxonomy
-This adds custom post type “Books” with taxonomy “Genre”.
+This adds custom post type "Books" with taxonomy "Genre".
-Custom post type has “library” slug.
+Custom post type has "library" slug.
-Taxonomy has “book-genre” slug.
+Taxonomy has "book-genre" slug.

 ## Custom templates
 Single Book page can be found in single-books.php.